JWThacker/disaster_response_project/README.md

    * 'ETL Pipeline Preparation.ipynb' - Jupyter notebook for preparing the ETL pipeline and testing the pipeline before it was implemented in 'process_data.py'
    * 'ML Pipeline Preparation.ipynb' - Jupyter notebook for building the classifier
-   * 'train_classifer.py' - Python script for trainig the message classsifier
+   * 'models/train_classifer.py' - Python script for trainig the message classsifier
-   * 'process_data.py' - Python script for building the ETL pipeline
+   * 'data/process_data.py' - Python script for building the ETL pipeline
-   * 'run.py' - Python script for running the Flask script
+   * 'app/run.py' - Python script for running the Flask script
+   * 'models/message_categories.db' - SQLite database of the cleaned and tokenized message data
+   * 'models/classifier.pkl' - saved classifier for use in 'app/run.py'
+   * 'app/templates' - this folder contains the .HTMLs for the Flask app.

 ### Instructions: